AFC Ajax: Rivalry with PSV

+Rivalry with AZ

+A more recent rivalry has developed with AZ from nearby Alkmaar.
+Since both Ajax and AZ are situated in North Holland province, the fixture is often referred to as "De Noord-Hollandse derby" ("The North Holland derby").
+Although the clubs first met in the 1960s, the rivalry intensified when AZ won the Dutch championship in 2009.
+The derby has since become a key clash in the Dutch football season, often with high stakes and impact on the league.
+Although many Ajax supporters regard AZ as their "little brother", it remains a competitive and emotionally charged fixture.
+The supporters have clashed several times since 2009.
+In December 2024, for example, Ajax supporters attacked an AZ pub in Alkmaar during a derby match.
+A notable incident occurred on 21 December 2011 during a KNVB Cup match.
+An Ajax supporter ran onto the pitch and attacked AZ goalkeeper Esteban Alvarado, who defended himself by kicking the pitch invader twice and received a straight red card from referee Bas Nijhuis.
+AZ coach Gertjan Verbeek took his players off the pitch in protest, following which the match was definitively abandoned.
+The sides furthermore compete for staff and youth prospects in the North Holland region.
+When technical director Martin van Geel left AZ for Ajax in 2006, AZ director Dirk Scheringa banned him from the club's stadium.

 Rivalries with other clubs

-Aside from Feyenoord and PSV, Ajax have several other rivalries, although in most cases the sentiment is mostly felt by the opposition and is more directed towards Ajax, with one of them being Utrecht.
-Although the rivalry is more felt on the Utrecht side then with Ajax, matchups between the two sides are often quite intense.
+Ajax have several other rivalries, although in most cases the sentiment is mostly felt by the opposition and is more directed towards Ajax, with one of them being Utrecht.
+Although the rivalry is more felt on the Utrecht side than with Ajax, matchups between the two sides are often quite intense.
 Both teams have fanatic supporters, and clashes off the pitch are more often the rule than the exception.
-The same goes for ADO Den Haag, with both supporter groups often getting in conflicts, when ADO-Hooligans set fire to the supporters home of Ajax, and Ajax hooligans subsequently broke into the Supporters home of ADO tensions between the two clubs rose.
+The same goes for ADO Den Haag, with both supporter groups often getting in conflicts, when ADO-Hooligans set fire to the supporters home of Ajax, and Ajax hooligans subsequently broke into the supporters home of ADO, tensions between the two clubs rose.
 In 2006, supporters from both clubs were banned from attending away matches for five years due to frequent violent outbreaks and clashes.

-Further teams who share a rivalry with Ajax include Twente, Vitesse Arnhem, Groningen and AZ, although the latter is often regarded by Ajax supporters as the club's "little brother".
-With AZ being from nearby Alkmaar and therefore situated in the same province as Ajax, match-ups between the two sides are commonly known as the "De Noord-Hollandse Derby" ("North Holland Derby") and are often very competitive, intense and loaded fixtures.
+Further teams who share a rivalry with Ajax include Twente, Vitesse and Groningen.
 Past rivalries include local Amsterdam derbies between Ajax and clubs such as Blauw-Wit, DWS and De Volewijckers (which later merged to become FC Amsterdam in 1972).
 However, the tension between the local sides lessened as the division of the clubs through playing in different leagues over time became greater.
 Years of not competing in the same league resulted in less frequent match-ups, until tensions finally settled between the Amsterdam clubs.
 The last Amsterdam derby to take place in an official league match was when Ajax defeated FC Amsterdam 5–1 on 19 March 1978.